icdh99/cfdna/README.md

 The output is a .fa file named DATASET_random_seq.fa.

-#### Simulate cfdna reads of set length by random selecting from A,T,G,C: Random .fa file
+#### Simulate cfDNA reads of set length by randomly selecting from A, T, G, or C: random .fa file
 The required arguments of this subcommand are:
 `python cfdna_practical.py generate-fasta --random True`